 What’s not included?

 - Mountain huts & lift passes, for you and the guides.
-Allow about 50 euros per night half board accommodation and about 40 euros per day for lift passes.
+Allow about 70 euros per night half board accommodation and about 50 euros per day for lift passes.
 The guides expenses are split between the group members and are discounted in huts and on lifts (most Chamonix based guides have a season pass).
-Often the base way to deal with these expenses is to make a communal group 'kitty'.

 - Flights and transfer from the airport to Chamonix.